HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_content_spot.md

 4. Select **Pzn_offers** from the **Output Type** drop-down list.

-5. Click the button in the **Default Mapping** section.
+5. In the **Default Mapping** section, click the magnifying glass icon.

-6. Expand the **Pers Offers** folder in the tree, select **Show Gold Offers**, and click **OK**.
+6. Expand the **Pers Offers** folder in the tree and select **Show Gold Offers**.

     ![Pzn Offer Spot rule](./images/Pzn_offersSpot_rule.png)

+7. Click **OK**.

-7. Click **Save**.
+8. Click **Save**.

-8. Test the content spot with the Personalization Editor portlet by selecting it in the Personalization Navigator and clicking the **Preview** tab in the Personalization Editor.
+9. Test the content spot with the Personalization Editor portlet by selecting it in the Personalization Navigator and clicking the **Preview** tab in the Personalization Editor.

     ![Pzn Offer Spot rule result](./images/pzn_offersSpot_rule_result.png)

     !!!note
         If the previous values appear on the Preview tab, the rule and content spot work.

-9. View the page with your Pers_Offers portlet.
+10. View the page with your Pers_Offers portlet.

 ## Result

 ![Pers Offers Portlet content spot test](./images/Pers_Offers_portlet_content_spot_test_result.png)

 You have successfully created a content spot.
-In the next topic, you will learn how to [Enhance the Personalized portlet.](./pzn_demo_enhance_personalized_portlet.md).
+In the next topic, you will learn how to [Enhance the Personalized portlet.](./pzn_demo_enhance_personalized_portlet.md)